 Consider two competing opinions 1 and 2.
-The number of people who hold opinion 1 will influence the amount of expression of opinion 1, top right in the “casual loop” diagram below.
+The number of people who hold opinion 1 will influence the amount of expression of opinion 1, top right in the “casual loop” diagram below, figure 1.
 The more people, the more expression – the plus on the arrow means “change the same way”, i.e. “more” in this case.
-The more expression of opinion 1 the more the climate of society favours opinion 1.
-The better the climate for opinion 1 the more confidence people have in expressing the opinion.
-The greater the confidence the more opinions expressed.
+The more expression of opinion 1, the more the climate of society favours opinion 1.
+The better the climate for opinion 1, the more confidence people have in expressing their opinion.
+The greater the confidence, the more opinions are expressed.
 This is the reinforcing feedback loop R1 in the diagram.

 Let’s say opinion 1 is Christian and opinion 2 is Humanist.
-While Christianity was strong in society loop R1 was dominant and loop R2 would make little effect, keeping humanism as a small non-influential minority.
-The essence of the success to the successful archetype is the one side excludes the other; there is no healthy coexistence, but competitive exclusion.
+While Christianity was strong in society, loop R1 was dominant, and loop R2 would make little effect, keeping humanism as a small non-influential minority.
+The essence of the success-to-the-successful archetype is that one side excludes the other; there is no healthy coexistence but competitive exclusion.

 A few things need to be remembered.

-1. In many countries now, and in the past, Christianity has been excluded from the public stage.
-In fact that is where Christianity started and remained for 300 years.
-It survived, it grew, people were saved, God was glorified.
+- In many countries now and in the past, Christianity has been excluded from the public stage.
+In fact, that is where Christianity started and remained for 300 years.
+It survived, it grew, people were saved, and God was glorified.

-2. Most people are not ardent supporters of either Christianity or humanism and don’t express strong opinions.
-Thus they do not appear in the casual loop diagram above.
+- Most people are not ardent supporters of either Christianity or humanism and don’t express strong opinions.
+Thus they do not appear in the causal loop diagram above.
 Ideological battles are usually fought out by minorities.
-But over time people without strong views get attracted to one of the ideologies, usually to the nicer one.
-In the past Christianity won out over paganism because Christians treated people better.
+But over time, people without strong views get attracted to one of the ideologies, usually to the nicer one.
+In the past, Christianity won out over paganism because Christians treated people better.
 How we as Christians conduct ourselves in the current climate will be just as important as the things we say.
 Some of the current political correctness is really nasty and dictatorial, Christians must not respond in kind.

-3. The call on the church is to make converts.
-If Christians put more effort into personal witness and seeking converts, and concern themselves less with changing the climate of society, then it will in time lead to an increase in the number of people following Christianity.
+- The call on the church is to make converts.
+If Christians put more effort into personal witness and seeking converts, and concern themselves less with changing the climate of society, then it will, in time, lead to an increase in the number of people following Christianity.

 This personal witness is a reinforcing loop, R3, increasing the most important variable – the number of Christian believers – those with opinion 1.
-See diagram below.
+See the diagram below, figure 2.
 Some of those converts will come from opinion 2 – the humanists, which will further weaken the hold of humanism on society R2.

-4. We also need to remember that God is real, He created everything, controls everything and He is not in the business of losing!
+We also need to remember that God is real, He created everything, controls everything, and He is not in the business of losing!
 Christians take your confidence from Jesus, his power and his call, not from the climate of society.

 Moderator’s Festive Message, David Robertson, reproduced on the Free Church Web Site 23/12/15